2006 Arizona elections: Corporation Commissioner

 Two seats on the Arizona Corporation Commission are up for re-election.
 Republican incumbents Kris Mayes and Gary Pierce ran for the seats, challenged by Democrats Richard Boyer and Mark Manoil.
 Libertarian Rick Fowlkes also ran for the position.

-Legislative Department
+Legislative elections

 All 60 seats in the Arizona House of Representatives and all 30 seats in the Arizona Senate will be up for election.
 There are five incumbents not seeking re-election to the seats they currently hold, and eight races in which there is only one candidate for election.

+Five incumbents—three Democrats and two Republicans— retired and didn't seek another elective office.
+Eleven State House members ran for the State Senate, and one State Senator ran for a seat in the State House; switching between chambers, especially when a term limit has been reached in one chamber, is a common occurrence in the Arizona Legislature.
+Two members of the State Legislature sought statewide offices, and one sought election to the United States House of Representatives.

+There were 14 races in which an incumbent Senator or both the incumbent Representatives are sought reelection and faced a primary challenge for the nomination(s) of their respective parties.
+Out of the 90 state legislative races, there are only six in which there are candidates ran without opposition.
+The Republican Party needed to pick up one seat in the State House and two in the State Senate and lose none of their own in either chamber to gain a legislature that could override a Governor's veto.
+The Democratic Party needed to pick up nine seats in the State House without losing any of their own to form a House majority, and pick up three in the State Senate without losing any of their own to form a Senate majority.

-Judicial Department
+Judicial elections

 When a vacancy occurs on the bench, a Judicial Nominating Committee approves the names of at least three applicants for nomination, from which the Governor appoints one to the position.
 After appointment, all Judges and Justices are subject to judicial election retentions, statewide for Justices and in their separate districts for Judges.
 Supreme Court Justices serve a six-year term; all other state Judges serve four-year terms.
 There is a mandatory retirement age of 65 for all judicial offices.